 Taking off isn’t fun either, as it looks like your plane will crash into the water before it climbs into the sky.
 Those who want a spectacular landing and take-off experience can try this international airport.

 See Related: Cheapest Places to Fly Around the World

 2. Gibraltar International Airport, Gibraltar

 At first glance, the Gibraltar International Airport looks like virtually any other airport you’d fly into.
-Though this runway is not that hard to land at, the public access road intersecting the runway makes it one of the most dangerous airports worldwide.
+Though this runway is not hard to land at, the public access road intersecting it makes it one of the most dangerous airports worldwide.

 Moreover, if you’ve ever wondered whether or not a plane can outrace a car in a drag race, this airport is the best place to clear your doubts.

 See Related: Best Airports to Have Connecting Flights In